 white, blue, blue, white, followed by the 4 blue-grey loops from the other hand.

 On the hands, that order would be set up with the first white on the left middle finger, the next color (blue) on the index finger, the next color (another blue) on the ring finger, and the 4th color (the last of the two whites) on the little finger.
 Followed by the 4 blue-grey loops on the right hand – since they’re all the same, you don’t have to worry about their order.

 It may be easiest to start with the A (index) finger when loading loops onto the fingers, but bear in mind that the loop on the B-finger will come before it in the braid!

 Left: A blue, B white, C blue, D white

 Right: A, B, C, D blue-grey

-This order looks like alternating blue, white, blue, white (on the left hand)!
-But it won’t look that way in the braid, because the B-finger is first in the sequence, not the A-finger.
-(It holds the first loop that will go over to the other hand, to be followed in the next successive cycle by the loop now on the A-finger).
+The order on the left hand looks like alternating blue, white, blue, white.
+But in the braid the sequence is white, blue, blue, white, because the B-loop goes first, not the A-loop.
+(B is the first loop that will go over to the other hand, to be followed in the next successive cycle by the loop now on the A-finger).

 Left: A and B blue, C and D white

 3) For an alternating blue-white-blue-white pattern, followed by a blue-grey section: